Kritarth2002/IPL_analysis_2008-2022/README.md

 - Analyze player statistics, team performance, and historical trends.
 - Utilize DAX queries for advanced data analysis.
 - PostgreSQL backend for efficient data storage.
+## Video Demo

+Check out our video demo for a detailed walkthrough of the IPL analysis dashboard:

 ## Getting Started